gcallah/hambone/chaps/chap1.md

 "Watchoo sayin'?"

 But at that very moment, the man was overwhelmed by the urge to vomit up the night's drinking onto the sidewalk.
 Hampton backed away in disgust.
-The man slumped down with his back against an electric pole, and passed out.
+The man slumped down with his back against the door of B's Social Club, and passed out.

 Hampton walked back to where Hiram is standing outside the entrance to the bar.
 He asked, "They smokin' some weed up top?"